nerva-project/nerva/contrib/gitian/README.md

 Don't ignore the incorrect formatting of the found assert files.
 These files you'll have to compare manually (currently OSX and FreeBSD).

-You can also look in the [gitian.sigs](https://github.com/nerva-project/gitian.sigs/) repo and / or [getnerva.org release checksums](https://web.getnerva.org/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
+You can also look in the [gitian-sigs](https://github.com/nerva-project/gitian-sigs/) repo and / or [release checksums](https://github.com/nerva-project/nerva/releases/latest/hashes.txt) to see if others got the same checksum for the same version tag.
 If there is ever a mismatch -- **STOP!
 Something is wrong**.
-Contact others on IRC / github to figure out what is going on.
+Contact others on GitHub / Discord to figure out what is going on.

 Signing assert files